jacobkap/crimebythenumbers/docs/choropleth-maps.md

                                        crs = "+proj=longlat +ellps=WGS84 +no_defs")
 ```

 We want our shootings data in the same projection as the tracts data so we need to use `st_transform()` to change the projection.
-Since we want the CRS to be the same as in "philly_tracts", we can set it using `st_crs(philly_tracts)` to use the right CRS.
+Since we want the CRS to be the same as in *philly_tracts*, we can set it using `st_crs(philly_tracts)` to use the right CRS.

 ```r